A Complete 15-Week Course to Master AI in 2026

 I took courses from Udemy, Coursera, Google, and more.

-I put together a 15-week learning plan using the best free courses I found, so you can start 2026 off on the right foot.
+I put together a 15-week learning plan using the best resources I found, so you can start 2026 off on the right foot.

 By the end of this post, you’ll know: